 Renovated houses and the first home owner grant

-You may be eligible for the Queensland First Home Owners' Grant if you are buying a substantially renovated home (including the land on which it is situated) where:
+You may be eligible for the Queensland First Home Owners' Grant if you are buying a substantially renovated home (including the land on which it is situated).

-- the seller must give you a statement that shows the GST component of the renovation (as evidence that the sale is a taxable supply).
+- must give you a tax invoice that shows the GST component of the home purchase price (as evidence that the sale is a taxable supply)

 A substantial renovation is when all, or most, of the structural or non-structural components of a building are removed or replaced.